cla-bit/PayStackEase/docs/source/example.rst

 How to use paystackease
 ========================

-Go checkout how to install paystackease :doc:`install`.
+For installation instructions, refer to: :doc:`install`.

 .. hint::

-    You must have generated a secret key from your paystack account and set the secret key as your environment variable:
+    Before using the PaystackEase library, you'll need a secret key generated from your Paystack account.
-    ``PAYSTACK_SECRET_KEY``.
+    Set this secret key as an environment variable named **PAYSTACK_SECRET_KEY**.

-As earlier said, paystackease performs both asynchronous and synchronous operations respectively.
+The PaystackEase library supports both asynchronous and synchronous operations.
-You will import and instantiate the asynchronous and synchronous call wrappers as seen below:
+To use them, import and instantiate the appropriate wrappers as shown below:

 * Synchronous support: